 Roadside surveys are performed by BAR staff.
 Each team generally consists of three or four individuals, all of whom are ASE certified automotive technicians.

 How are the roadside surveys performed?

-Vehicles selected for testing are stopped by an officer of the California Highway Patrol.
-The consumer is greeted by a BAR representative who provides them with information about the survey's purpose and answers any question they may have.
+Vehicles are selected for testing using an automated license plate reader.
+The consumer is stopped by an officer of the California Highway Patrol and greeted by a BAR representative who provides them with information about the survey's purpose and answers any question they may have.
 The survey is performed in a manner similar to a Smog Check inspection and usually takes less than 10 minutes.

 How do these surveys affect consumers?